Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-The next question comes from the line of Abhishek Shindadkar from Ingrid Equities.
+Your next question comes from the line of Abhishek Shindadkar from InCred Equities.
 Please go ahead.

 Hi sir.
 Thanks for the opportunity and congrats on a good quarter.
-Sorry this could be a repeat.
-I joined a little late but just wanted to understand, you know, the healthcare life sciences traction.
-The anticipation was that the, you know, the deals won earlier could help, you know, traction in the, in terms of growth for the current quarter.
-Was the, you know, the, the, you know, did healthcare perform as anticipated at the start of the quarter or was there any mid quarter or late quarter challenges in terms of daily decision makings, so on and so forth?
+Sorry, this could be a repeat.
+I joined a little late.
+But just wanted to understand the Healthcare and Life Sciences traction.
+The anticipation was that the deals won earlier could help traction in terms of growth for the current quarter.
+Was the — did healthcare perform as anticipated at the start of the quarter?
+Or was there any mid-quarter or late quarter challenges in terms of daily decision-making, so on and so forth and so forth?

 Manoj Raghavan

-Right.
-So a combination of that has created this, this situation for us.
+At the same time, there have been a few projects that have also closed, right?
+So a combination of that has created this situation for us.
 But I think I’m very confident or hopeful that we will be able to recover in Q1.

 Understood.
-So just a clarification.
-So this planned out, you know, or this happened more in March or was it a phenomenon starting January itself?
-Just trying to understand, you know, the, the behavior of the clients in this context,
+Sir, just a clarification.
+So this planned out or this happened more in March?
+Or was it a phenomenon starting January itself?
+Just trying to understand the behavior of the clients in this context?

 Manoj Raghavan

 In fact, these deals started in October itself.
-It was more.
-We were hoping that it will definitely close, but it took six months and that was a delay that we’re not expecting that it would take so much of time to close these deals.
+It was more — we were hoping that it will definitely close, but it took six months.
+And that was a delay that we were not — we’re not expecting that it will take so much of time to close these deals.

-Understood, sir, that’s very helpful.
-And the second question, again, maybe a repetition.
-I just wanted to get clarify.
+Understood, sir.
+That’s very helpful.
+And the second question, again, maybe a repetition, I just wanted to get clarification.
 So when there was a question about margins, our answer suggested that we are okay to let go margins in the interim to win larger deals.
-Is the understanding.
-Right.
-Because what I’m trying to understand is we are also Talking of a 27% PBT number for next year.
-And at the same time we also made a comment about, you know, leaving margins at the table for growth.
-So I’m just trying to, you know, put a context to both these commentaries.
+Is the understanding right?
+Because what I’m trying to understand is we are also talking of a 27% PBT number for next year.
+And at the same time, we also made a comment about leaving margins at the table for growth.
+So I’m just trying to put a context to both these commentary.

 Manoj Raghavan

-So the 27% we talked about was the exit margin at in Q4 this financial year.
-It is not the margin for the year.
-Okay.
-So that is very clearly.
-And that is where we were aiming for.
-Right.
-I think today, I mean upwards of 25.6.
+No, the 27% we talked about was the exit margin in Q4 this financial year.
+It is not the margin for the year, okay?
+So that is very clearly — and that is why we were aiming for, right?
+I think today, I mean, upwards of.

 Gaurav Bajaj